ShadowGuo-Touhou/SekibankiDesktopPet/Note.md

     GKG = https://www.geeksforgeeks.org/pyqt5-qcalendarwidget/

     Before proceeding to the next goal, I added resize smaller/bigger functions to Desktop Pet, this is probably the last function about the pet itself before I complete the calendar sections of it.

+2024/3/22
+    Made speech bubbles dynamically adjusts to the size of Desktop Pet.
+    Add utf-8 encoding to file reading
+    Fixed the possibility of crashing due to speech bubbles (probably)